rnnall/HuginPTOfromGEtoStellarium/README.md

 ```
 ## Example Pano Created

 This was created with flat blue sky files.
 Not the best example, but it does create pano image.
-All the files are named and match pano file.
+All the files are named and match Hugin Project file.

 ![Example JPG](https://github.com/rnnall/HuginPTOfromGEtoStellarium/blob/master/example/example.jpg)